whatshap/whatshap/doc/develop.rst

 #.
 Update the ``__version__`` in ``whatshap/__init__.py``.

 #.
-(Does not apply currently: Make sure the changelog is up-to-date.
-Set also
-   the correct version number in the changelog.)
+Make sure the changelog is up-to-date.
+Set also the correct version number in the changelog.

 #.
 Commit the version change.